hickendorffbas/webcrustacean/README.md

 ## Fonts

 We are using the ubuntu font from https://fonts.google.com/specimen/Ubuntu/about.
-The licence is included in the repository.
+The license is included in the repository.